 After the post-World War I recession, Harding aimed to restore “normalcy” to the country.
 One of his first acts of business was to formalize and streamline the federal budget process.
 The war period had seen shortfalls rise enormously.
 Harding reduced spending from $6.3 billion in 1920 to $3.3 billion in 1922.

-This was a conscious policy.
+This was a deliberate policy.
 Harding famously said there should be “less government in business and more business in government.”
 Besides spending, taxes were slashed but throughout his and Coolidge’s terms, the budget was in healthy surplus every year, allowing them to pay off a third of the national debt.

 Coolidge in particular recognized the moral aspect of limited government.
 “The men and women of this country who toil are the ones who bear the cost of the government,” he explained.
 “Every dollar that we carelessly waste means that their life will be so much the more meager.”
 He certainly wouldn’t have spent billions of taxpayers’ dollars to salvage bankrupt automakers and prop up unprofitable green energy companies.

 Fueled by low taxes and supply-side economic policies, the American economy grew by a fourth during the Harding-Coolidge era.
 Commodities that had once been considered luxury items become available to the population at large — automobiles, chemical products, film and radio were among the fastest growing sectors of the economy.
 Telephone lines were strung across the continent.
 Indoor plumbing and modern sewer systems were installed for the first time in many places.